Other Mountain Bike Rides

 Alicourts 1 Show Map GPX Anti-clockwise Loire Valley ride from our campsite.
 Flat and heavily wooded area.
 Would have been lost without the GPS as there are virtually no landmarks.
 12 11 840

-BHF London to South Coast Offroad Show Map GPX My first BHF charity ride.
-Got a bit lost a few times which caused me to do a lot more road work than I should have done, but it all came good in the end.
+BHF London to South Coast Offroad Show Map GPX BHF charity ride.
+Got a bit lost a few times which caused me to do a lot more road work, but it all came good in the end.
 Fabulous day out, recommended to anyone thinking of doing a long ride for the first time.
 The track joining the North and South Downs is on a disused railway line which lets you eat the miles in top gear, and the only tough bits are crossing the Downs.
 Got a great reception on the seafront at the finish.
 75 55 2775

 Sherwood Pines Show Map GPX Followed a clockwise route.
 Sherwood Pines is very similar to Swinley Forest - dry twisty trails, no rocky stuff.
-There were some interesting new trails being developed for jump enthusiasts which were easy to roll.
 Great Boxing Day morning out, a perfect antidote to Christmas idleness.
 13 13 1480

-Brecon Beacons Gap Show Map GPX Classic ride last done many years ago so time for a re-visit.
-It rained for most of it so we didn't get much of the dramatic views I recall from last time, but it's still a fabulous ride.
+Brecon Beacons Gap Show Map GPX Classic ride last done many years ago.
+It's still a fabulous ride.
 The wind and rain at the very top blew us sideways but that was forgotten the minute we got the reward of the long downhill blast.
-The canal towpath makes for a pleasant start and finish to the tough bits.
+The canal towpath makes for a pleasant start and finish.
 26.7 24 5942